bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Islands/SI_CH3_Island_Surroundings.md

 >
 > If a result is at odds with the _[[SI_CH3_Island_Landscape#Oracle Island Terrain|Terrain]]_ or _[[SI_CH3_Island_Landscape#Oracle Island Vitality|Vitality]]_ results (see previous pages), envision how the island includes both features.
 For example, shoreline cliffs can surround a flat island interior, as with an ancient volcanic Caldera.
 Or an isolated thicket of mangroves can grow on the shores of an otherwise desolate island.
 >
-> If a seaside settlement is in sight, envision how it fits among the coastline and overall island terrain. ^guidance-OclIslandCoastalAspects
+> If a seaside settlement is in sight, envision how it fits among the coastline and overall island terrain. ^guidance-Coastal-Aspects

 | dice: 1d100 | Result @1-2 |
 | :---: | --- |